mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 And with more development of Buddhism, the image of Buddha was represented not as a story, [but] as mountains, rivers, and birds... the sound of raindrops...
 Spring, butterflies, [...] et cetera.
 So in the Buddhist scriptures, particularly Zen, I think Zen teachers use the trees, birds, and mountains, skies, and moon – nature – to express buddha nature, and Buddha himself.
 Or enlightenment, et cetera.
 Truth.

-And in the later period of time, maybe the image of Buddha is represented as a Buddha statue, a picture of buddha, photograph of Buddha, et cetera.
+And in the later period of time, maybe the image of Buddha is represented as a Buddha statue, a picture of Buddha, photograph of Buddha, et cetera.
 So, [there is] pretty different expression in the history of Buddhist teaching.

 So about the sound of raindrops: in this case, “raindrops” is not the usual raindrops, this is the symbol of buddha nature, the symbol of the truth.
 In order to express, in order to represent the truth, or buddha nature, or Buddha’s personality, the Zen teacher uses the sound of the raindrops.